 Fire Extinguisher Sign Design (Colors, Font, etc.)

-The color, font, and overall design should maximize visibility.
-Such a potential definitive guideline for the most suitable sign-design must entail:
+The color, font, and overall design should maximize visibility as follows:

-- The font size and style must enhance legibility, especially for people standing at a significant distance from the fire extinguisher’s location.
+- Font size and style must enhance legibility, especially for people standing at a significant distance from the fire extinguisher’s location.